-You struggle at the thought that you’d still have to go on like this for an hour more.
+You struggle at the thought that you’d still have to go on like this for an hour more or so.
 This was not the kind of road trip that you had in mind, but everyone’s all beat up and snoring.

-You can’t sleep either, because your mind is restless being surrounded by this quiet mundaneness.
+You can’t sleep either, because your mind is restless surrounded by this deafening quietness.

 You feel like you’re about to go crazy with boredom and you feel helpless, shifting in your seat every two seconds.

 Well if you must go crazy, One Bizarre Podcast is there to the rescue – that is, to indulge you.
 Plug those earphones in and listen to things as bizarre as they get.

 Hosts Kaity Heart and Blaquie O talk about random stuff such as megalodons, spirit photography, ouija boards, and zombies, not lacking in sense of humor and laughs, of course.
 I swear you’ll hear Kaity laughing 80% of the time!

 So if crazy stuff makes you tick, you’ve found your niche.